-During 2015, the Company recorded a \$9.3 million non-cash write-down of the carrying value of the Company's proved oil and gas properties as a result of ceiling test limitations, which is reflected with ceiling test and other impairments in the accompanying Statements of Operations.
-The Company did not have any write-downs related to the full cost ceiling limitation in 2014 or 2013.
+During 2016 and 2015, the Company recorded non-cash write-downs of the carrying value of the Company's proved oil and gas properties as a result of ceiling test limitations of \$56.5 million and \$9.3 million, respectively, which are reflected with ceiling test and other impairments in the accompanying Statements of Operations.
+The Company did not have any write-downs related to the full cost ceiling limitation in 2014.

-Our reserve estimates as of December 31, 2015 are based on an average price of \$48.173 for oil and \$2.505 for gas.
+Our reserve estimates as of December 31, 2016 are based on an average price of \$39.169 for oil and \$2.426 for gas.